MhdNour24/people-management/README.md

 # People Management Application

 This application allows users to manage a list of people, providing functionality to add, edit, and delete people.
-It features a React-based front-end and a Node.js/Express back-end with MongoDB for data storage.
+It features a React-based , Redux Toolkit and Tailwind front-end and a Node.js/Express back-end with MongoDB for data storage.

 ## Prerequisites